stride3d/stride-docs/en/manual/engine/assets/index.md

 # Assets

-After creating your assets in Game Studio, @'SiliconStudio.Core.Serialization.Assets.AssetManager' is the class responsible for loading, unloading and saving assets.
+After creating your assets in Game Studio, @'Xenko.Core.Serialization.Assets.AssetManager' is the class responsible for loading, unloading and saving assets.

 ## Creating